 What Will Answering The Text Accomplish?

 Remember that some conversations, like small-talk or asking how you are, might seem genuine and friendly at first, but they can go in an entirely different direction as they progress.
-Many people choose to avoid these kinds of attempts for this reason alone.
-If you decide to talk to your ex when under a certain impression, but it goes on a different path, end the conversation, and don't answer any more messages in the future.
+Many people may choose to avoid these kinds of attempts for this reason alone.
+If you decide to talk to your ex when under a certain impression, but it goes on a different path that turns into an argument or makes you feel upset, it may be time to end the conversation and refrain from answering any more messages in the future.

 Did The Break-Up End Poorly?

 Depending on the separation's circumstances, for example if it was a toxic relationship, ignoring your ex might be the right thing to do for your emotional peace and personal wellbeing.
 However, if it was an amicable separation, answering their message may not be an issue.
 Not all break-ups end badly, and many ex-couples are still able to remain as friends and keep in contact regularly.

 Even if things did end in a less-than-ideal manner, you could still respond, especially if an apology was involved, as previously mentioned in the last section.
 This could provide you with closure, but if you're still upset over the breakup, it's perfectly acceptable to ignore it.

 For break-ups that have caused a lot of emotional distress, avoiding contact with your ex may be best to give youtime to move on.
 Keeping your ex around in any capacity in these situations may end up slowing down the healing process for you.
 Instead, it may be helpful to focus on the present and the future.
 It’s important to understand that if you are upset over the breakup, grief is a normal process people will go through, and it will get better with time.
 It’s possible after you have both fully healed from the breakup to potentially forge a new relationship in terms of a friendship.
 However, it’s important to give things time, and not bank on this happening.